High-Risk Pregnancy and the Biophysical Profile

 Interpretation of the non-stress test can sometimes be misleading; there is a relatively high rate of false-positive results, which means that the test may come back positive but the fetus is actually well.
 Oftentimes, the non-stress test is abnormal, even though there are no problems with the baby, and it's difficult to decide what to do next.

 The biophysical profile (BPP) decreases the likelihood of false-positive results by combining the non-stress test with an ultrasound exam.
-The BPP takes 20 to 60 minutes, and like the non-stress test, can be done on an outpatient basis.
+The BPP typically takes 30 minutes, and like the non-stress test, can be done on an outpatient basis.

 The ultrasound exam checks four different indicators: